woltapp/summer2021-internship/README.md

 **Preliminary Assignment for Engineering Positions**

 This is a mandatory assignment for Wolt's engineering intern positions.
-Read more about our summer jobs in 2021 here.

-**Please don't start coding this assignment before this line has been removed**

 ## In short
 - Select either the frontend **OR** backend version of this assignment.
 - Write some code.
-When you are ready, leave us a frontend application **[here](https://wolt.com/fi/jobs)** or a backend application **[here](https://wolt.com/fi/jobs)**.
+When you are ready, leave us a frontend application **[here](https://wolt.com/en/jobs/posting/743999731488093)** or a backend application **[here](https://wolt.com/en/jobs/posting/743999731487668)**.
 Put your code (as a zip) to Google Drive, Dropbox, OneDrive (or similar) and send us a link in the application form. **Remember to check permissions!** If we cannot access the file, we cannot review your code.
 - That's it!
 We will get back to you.

 ## Overview